 - Tire Tread Separation Cases

-For victims of a catastrophic personal injury and their families, it is vital that they receive the full amount of compensatory and punitive damages that they are entitled to under the law.
+For victims of a catastrophic personal injury and their families, it is vital they receive the full amount of compensatory and punitive damages they are entitled to under the law.
 Victims of catastrophic personal injury may be disabled for life, and very often a family can be financially devastated if they are not fully compensated.

-If you or a loved on has been the victim of a catastrophic injury, please contact our Phoenix and Arizona personal injury lawyers to discuss your case.
+If you or a loved on has been the victim of a catastrophic injury, please contact our Phoenix Arizona personal injury lawyers to discuss your case.